PS2ClassicsVault/Windows-11-Stock-No-OneDrive-Built-for-Gaming/README.md

 ## WARNING: ##

 ⚠️ We will never ask you to pay for this software, if they ask you to PAY do not pay them, this software is 100% free and if you obtained this software beyond this page/github it may not be genuine.
-Only obtain this modified version of WIndows 11 Pro from this github unless specified by us on where to obtain it. a Valid Windows 11 Pro activation key is required to either install or use this software, please purchase a key as we do not condone piracy of none genuine keys to activate this software!
+Only obtain this modified version of Windows 11 Pro from this github unless specified by us on where to obtain it.
+A valid Windows 11 Pro activation key is required to either install or use this software, please purchase a key as we do not condone piracy of none genuine keys to activate this software!

 ## Download: ##